 Membership and Affiliations

-API takes its role as a leader in the field of study abroad very seriously, and it is our goal to continuously learn from and contribute to this community.
+API takes its role as a leader in the field of international education very seriously, and it is our goal to continuously learn from and contribute to this community.
 To this end, API maintains an active membership in many professional organizations whose goals are to promote the ideals, standards, and best practices for study abroad.
 Some of these professional affiliations include:

 The Diversity in Global Education Network (“Diversity Network”) is the leading professional consortium of higher education institutions, government agencies, for-profit and non-profit organizations dedicated to advancing diversity and equity in international education.